dpsutton/resize-window/readme.md

 ## How it works ##
 Super simple architecture.
-There's an associative list called `rm-dispatch-alist` (the rm is prefix for resize-mode) that holds a simple data structure with the invocation-key, the function to call, documentation string to be shown as a message, and whether it should accept a capital letter as well as the lower-case letter.
+There's an associative list called `resize-window-dispatch-alist` (the rm is prefix for resize-mode) that holds a simple data structure with the invocation-key, the function to call, documentation string to be shown as a message, and whether it should accept a capital letter as well as the lower-case letter.